alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-can-i-assume-about-this-c-sharp-method.md

 }
 ```

-That method makes a fairly strong promise.
+That method makes a strong promise.
 Given the same `order`, `taxRate`, and `discount`, it behaves the same way.
-It does not need the current time.
-It does not need a feature flag.
-It does not call a service.
-It does not write anything anywhere.
+It uses only the values in its parameter list.

 Now compare it to this: